UK Family Visa Financial Requirement: State Benefits and Entitlements

 E-LTRP.
 3.3…

-(a) the applicant’s partner must be receiving one or more of the following –
+(a) the applicant’s partner must be receiving one or more of the following:

-(vii) Armed Forces Independence Payment or Guaranteed Income Payment under the Armed Forces Compensation Scheme;
+(vii) Armed Forces Independence Payment or Guaranteed Income Payment under the Armed Forces Compensation Scheme; or

 (viii) Constant Attendance Allowance, Mobility Supplement or War Disablement Pension under the War Pensions Scheme; or

-(ix) Police Injury Pension; and
+(ix) Police Injury Pension; or

 E-LTRP.3.4.
 The applicant must provide evidence that there will be adequate accommodation, without recourse to public funds, for the family, including other family members who are not included in the application but who live in the same household, which the family own or occupy exclusively, unless paragraph EX.1. applies (see below, ‘Exceptional Circumstances’): accommodation will not be regarded as adequate if-